junxit/us-congress-code/title-42/chapter-6a/sec-291d.md

 1970—Subsec. (a)(3).
 Pub.
 L. 91–296, § 115, inserted requirement that State advisory councils include representatives particularly concerned with education or training of health professions personnel.
 Subsec. (a)(4)(C).
 Pub.
 L. 91–296, § 116(b), substituted “outpatient facilities” for “diagnostic or treatment centers” and “such facilities” for “such centers”.
 Subsec. (a)(5).
 Pub.
 L. 91–296, § 116(c), substituted “outpatient facilities” for “diagnostic or treatment centers”.
 Subsec. (a)(13).
 Pub.
 L. 91–296, § 123, added par.
 (13).

+### Statutory Notes and Related Subsidiaries

+### Change of Name

+“Secretary of Health and Human Services” substituted for “Secretary of Health, Education, and Welfare” in subsec. (a)(13) pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to section 3508(b) of Title 20, Education.

 ### Effective Date of 1970 Amendment

 Pub.
 L. 91–296, title I, § 115, June 30, 1970, 84 Stat.
 341, provided that the amendment made by that section is effective July 1, 1970.

 ### Transfer of Functions

 Functions, powers, and duties of Secretary of Health and Human Services under subsec. (a)(8) of this section, insofar as relates to the prescription of personnel standards on a merit basis, transferred to Office of Personnel Management, see section 4728(a)(3)(C) of this title.

+### Funds for Modernization Projects; Conditions To Be Met Before Approval

+Pub.
+L. 88–443, § 3(b)(5), Aug.
+18, 1964, 78 Stat.
+462, provided that no application with respect to a modernization project may be approved for purposes of receiving funds from an allotment under section 291(a)(2) of this title before July 1, 1965, or before a State plan has been approved, as well as certain other requirements.
+See Effective Date note under section 291 of this title.

+### Executive Documents

+### Transfer of Functions

 Office of Surgeon General abolished by section 3 of Reorg.
 Plan No. 3 of 1966, eff.
 June 25, 1966, 31 F.R.
 8855, 80 Stat.
 1610, and functions thereof transferred to Secretary of Health, Education, and Welfare by section 1 of Reorg.
 Plan No. 3 of 1966, set out as a note under section 202 of this title.
-Secretary of Health, Education, and Welfare redesignated Secretary of Health and Human Services by section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20, Education.
 Office of Surgeon General reestablished within the Office of the Assistant Secretary for Health, see Notice of Department of Health and Human Services, Office of the Assistant Secretary for Health, Mar.
 30, 1987, 52 F.R.
 11754.

-### Funds for Modernization Projects; Conditions To Be Met Before Approval

-Pub.
-L. 88–443, § 3(b)(5), Aug.
-18, 1964, 78 Stat.
-462, provided that no application with respect to a modernization project may be approved for purposes of receiving funds from an allotment under section 291(a)(2) of this title before July 1, 1965, or before a State plan has been approved, as well as certain other requirements.
-See Effective Date note under section 291 of this title.